raster/mfo-static-website/pages/become-a-sponsor.md

     url:
 ---

-# We need your help to educate & inspire!
+# Sponsors help Maker Faire educate & inspire!

 With non-profits and the maker community still recovering from the pandemic, financial and in-kind support from our sponsors is more important then ever.